loubnabnl/santacoder-finetuning/README.md

 # Fine-tuning SantaCoder on multiple programming languages 🌍
 Fine-tune [SantaCoder](https://huggingface.co/bigcode/santacoder) on multiple programming languages for Code Generation using [The Stack](https://huggingface.co/bigcode/the-stack) dataset.
+SantaCoder is pre-trained on Python, Java & JavaScript, we suggest fine-tuning on languages close to them, otherwise the model might not converge well.

 ## Fine-tuning SantaCoder

 ### Setup & Fine-Tuning with The Stack
 We provide code to fine-tune the pre-trained [SantaCoder](https://huggingface.co/bigcode/santacoder) model on one of the languages of [The Stack](https://huggingface.co/bigcode/the-stack) dataset.
+The code can be adapted to fine-tune on other code datasets.
 The model has 1B parameters, you can use a local machine with a GPU or train in Google Colab.

 You can use the `run_stack.py` script to run the fine-tuning on a local machine, it allows you to launch training using the command line and launch training on multiple GPUs.

-For large datasets, we recommend training Santacoder locally instead of in a Google Colab.

-1. To begin with, we should clone transformers locally, install all the required packages and log to HuggingFace Hub and Weight & Biases.
+1. To begin with, we should clone the repository locally, install all the required packages and log to HuggingFace Hub and Weight & Biases.

-First, you need to clone this repo with:
+First, you can clone this repo with:

 ```
 $ git clone https://github.com/bigcode/santacoder-finetuning.git